NCAS-CMS/cfdm/docs/source/tutorial.rst

    {'dimensioncoordinate1': <DimensionCoordinate: grid_latitude(10) degrees>,
     'dimensioncoordinate2': <DimensionCoordinate: grid_longitude(9) degrees>}

-A convenient method of selection is by metadata construct "identity".
+Another method of selection is by metadata construct "identity".
-Construct identities are used to describe constructs when they are inspected, and so it is often convienient to copy these identities when selecting metadata constructs.
+Construct identities are used to describe constructs when they are inspected, and so it is often convenient to copy these identities when selecting metadata constructs.
 For example, the :ref:`three auxiliary coordinate constructs <Medium-detail>` in the field construct ``t`` have identities ``'latitude'``, ``'longitude'`` and